 Joji Luz was the kind of person who made everyone around him feel like they belonged.
 As one of the key figures behind Toysport, the legendary Toyota parts shop in El Segundo, California, and later as founder of ToyGarage, he spent decades building something that went far beyond selling parts.
 He built community.

-Founded in 1980, Toysport was established to distribute Toyota Racing Development parts, other aftermarket manufacturers, and even hard-to-find Toyota parts from the Philippines, like Nodalos headers, Solex locks, and PI-made gaskets and rebuild kits for rare Toyota engines.
-It quickly became the leading Toyota tuning specialist in Southern California.
-If you were a Toyota person visiting Southern California, Toysport was like your Mecca.
-It was the place you went when you were serious.
+Founded in 1980, Toysport was established to distribute Toyota Racing Development parts in the USA, other aftermarket manufacturers, and even hard-to-find Toyota parts from the Philippines, like Nodalos headers, Solex locks, and Philippine-made windshield rubbers, specialty head gaskets for oversized pistons, and rebuild kits for rare engines that Toyota never imported to the USA.

-Joji Luz really was cool.
-He’d hook up repeat buyers with a slight discount on parts, which is the kind of thing that made you feel like you were part of something, not just a transaction.
-Everyone knows his older brother Joel (RIP to Joel too) was a little more strictly business, but Joji understood the culture in a way that went beyond just moving inventory.
+Everyone knows his older brother Joel (RIP Joel also) was a little more strictly business, but Joji understood the culture in a way that went beyond just moving inventory.
 He understood that the cars were just the entry point.
 What people were really looking for was community.

 When I first visited Toysport, I didn’t have much money, but I knew I had to buy something.
 I ended up buying a Cusco front strut tower bar for my Celica, and I was shocked that they actually had it in stock.
 Joji sold it to me.
 He pulled it out of the stash in the back (the plastic was a little dusty, to be honest), but I was so excited to have purchased something from Toysport, which was pretty much like the church of modified Toyotas.